Goldan32/info2-hf/README.md

   * List of teams (as links) the player is part of.
   * The player's items listed.
   * When logged in: can offer his own items, or buy other's when looking at their profile.
-  * When logged in: can edit profile.
+  * When logged in: can edit and delete profile.
   * When logged in: display current balance, option to add more.
 * Viewing a single game
   * Displaying the summary, rating and logo of the game.